feitianyul/mtga/docs/README.en.md

 When executing `./genca.sh`, it will ask "Do you want to generate ca cert and key? [yes/no]".
 Enter `y` and press Enter.
 Afterwards, it will prompt for some information:

 *   `Country Name (2 letter code) []`: Enter `CN` (or another country code)
 *   Other fields (like State, Locality, Organization, Common Name for CA) can be filled as needed or left blank; it's suggested to fill them with `X`.
-The Common Name can be something like `MyLocalCA`.
+The Common Name can be something like `MTGA_CA`.
 The email field can be left empty.

 ```bash
 # 2. Generate the SSL certificate for api.openai.com (api.openai.com.crt and api.openai.com.key)